 ![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

-Setting up the Board and Application Deployment |
+Setting Up the Board and Application Deployment |

-Setting up the Board and Application Deployment¶
+Setting Up the Board and Application Deployment¶

 Introduction¶

-This document shows how to set up the board and run the nlp-smartvision application.
+This document shows how to set up the board, and run the nlp-smartvision application.

-Booting up Linux¶
+Booting Up Linux¶

-Before continuing with NLP application specific instructions, if not yet done so, boot Linux with instructions from Kria Starter Kit Linux boot page.
+Before continuing with NLP application specific instructions, if not yet done so, boot Linux with instructions from the Kria Starter Kit Linux boot page.

-Setting up the Board¶
+Setting Up the Board¶

 Application Specific Hardware Setup¶